 Back to racing

-We lost 20 minutes changing brake pads and rotors, so Evan started the race back in 35th place.
-But Evan is our fastest driver, and he put in 56 laps that got us back to 23rd place.
-His 1:44.501 lap was the fastest of the weekend.
+We lost 20 minutes changing brake pads and rotors, so Alyssa started the race back in 35th place.
+But Alyssa is our fastest driver, and she put in 56 laps that got us back to 23rd place.
+Her 1:44.501 lap was the fastest of the weekend.

 Then I got back in the car for 27 laps and didn’t find my groove for a while.
 But I finally got settled and moved us from P25 to P23, and eventually set a time only 2/10ths off my previous stint.